2014 Findings on the Worst Forms of Child Labor

-In 2013, Eritrea made no advancement in efforts to eliminate the worst forms of child labor.
-While Eritrea did build a number of new schools for children in remote areas and nomadic communities, the Government is receiving this assessment because it continued to require children to participate in a national program called Maetot, under which some children in grades nine through eleven engage in agricultural, environmental or hygiene-related public works projects for varying amounts of time during their annual summer holidays from school.
-In addition, although the law prohibits the recruitment of children under age 18 into the armed forces, there may be children enrolled in the Government's compulsory military training program.
-Children in Eritrea continue to engage in child labor in agriculture and in the worst forms of child labor in commercial sexual exploitation.
-Gaps in legislation also exist, including the lack of laws to prohibit trafficking for labor.
+In 2014, Eritrea made efforts to eliminate the worst forms of child labor, but was also complicit in the use of forced child labor and forced military recruitment of children.
+While the Government ratified the Palermo Protocol on Trafficking in Persons, Eritrea is receiving this assessment of no advancement because it continued to require children to participate in a national program called Maetot, under which children in grades 9 to 11 engage in agricultural, environmental, or hygiene-related public works projects for varying amounts of time during their annual summer holidays from school.
+In addition, although Eritrean law prohibits the recruitment of children under age 18 into the armed forces, there may be children enrolled in the Government's compulsory military training program.
+Gaps in the legal framework exist, including a lack of specific penalties for employers of children in hazardous work and employers of children under the minimum age for work.

 |School attendance, ages 5 to 14 (%):||Unavailable|

 |Children combining work and school, ages 7 to 14 (%):||Unavailable|

 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.

 |Agriculture||Production of corn,* wheat,* sorghum,* and other grains* (1-4)|

 |Working in garages, bicycle repair shops, tea and coffee shops, and metal workshops (1-3)|

 |Street work, including selling cigarettes, newspapers, and chewing gum, cleaning cars, and transporting goods on donkey carts or tricycles*† (1-3)|